Urooj-Islam-Khan/Assembly_Language/README.md

 # Assembly_Language
-In this Labs and Programs are related to Assembly Language usng Microprocessor 8086
+In this repository Programs are related to Assembly Language using Assembler Tasm intel 8086 processor